Cosmological inference from within the peculiar local universe: Selecting Local Universe Like Environments

 where

-Here $D_i$ is the linear structure growth factor at the redshift of the $i^\textrm{th}$ SNe, $ j'_l$ is the derivative of the $l^\textrm{th}$ spherical Bessel function and $P_l$ is the Legendre polynomial of order $l$.
-Note that according to this expression the covariance in magnitudes between two SNe depends only on their relative angular separation (which comes in through $P_l$) and is independent of their absolute directions.
+Here $D_i$ is the linear structure growth factor at the redshift of the $i\textrm{th}$ SNe, $ j'_l$ is the derivative of the $l\textrm{th}$ spherical Bessel function and $P_l$ is the Legendre polynomial of order $l$.
+Note that according to this expression, the covariance in magnitudes between two SNe depends only on their relative angular separation (which comes in through $P_l$) and is independent of their absolute~directions.

-N-body simulations can be used to estimate $\xi_{ij}$ (\ref{eq:Sij}) for different assumed observers.
-Fig.~\ref{fig:DSvsTH} compares $S_{ij}$ evaluated using the $\Lambda$CDM expectation for $\xi_{ij}$ with that read off the $z = 0$ snapshot halo catalogue of the `Dark Sky' simulation, a Hubble volume, trillion-particle simulation \citep{Skillman:2014qca}, for two very different classes of observers.
-For the `Copernican observer' in Fig.\ref{fig:DSvsTH} (left), the halo containing the observer and its orientation are selected at random --- such an observer sees the universe as isotropic and homogeneous.
-However for the `constrained observer' (right), only halos satisfying the following criteria are considered (the first three being similar to those in \cite{Hellwing:2016pdl}):
+N-body simulations can be used to estimate $\xi_{ij}$ Equation~(\ref{eq:Sij}) for different assumed observers.
+Figure~\ref{fig:DSvsTH} compares $S_{ij}$ evaluated using the $\Lambda$CDM expectation for $\xi_{ij}$ with that read off the $z = 0$ snapshot halo catalogue of \texttt{Dark Sky }, a~Hubble volume, trillion-particle simulation \citep{Skillman:2014qca}, for~two very different classes of observers.
+For~the `Copernican observer' in Figure~\ref{fig:DSvsTH} (left), the~halo containing the observer and its orientation are selected at random---such an observer sees the universe as isotropic and homogeneous.
+However, for the constrained `LU-like' observer' (right), only halos satisfying the following criteria are considered (the first three being the same as in~Ref.\cite{Hellwing:2016pdl}):